Grounding Creativity in Physics: A Brief Survey of Physical Priors in AIGC: Introduction

 \section{Introduction}

 Recent advancements in AI-generated content (AIGC) have significantly enhanced 3D and 4D content generation, with applications spanning gaming, simulation, animation, and robotics.
-Traditional AI-driven 3D generation methods primarily focus on improving geometric fidelity and rendering efficiency, leveraging representations such as Neural Radiance Fields (NeRF) \citep{mildenhall2021nerf_eccv2020} and 3D Gaussian Splatting (GS) \citep{kerbl20233d_tog2023}.
-More recent models, including DreamFusion \citep{poole2022dreamfusion_iclr2023} and Magic3D \citep{lin2023magic3d_cvpr2023}, integrate Diffusion Models (DMs) to improve synthesis realism.
+Traditional AI-driven 3D generation methods primarily focus on improving geometric fidelity and rendering efficiency, leveraging representations such as Neural Radiance Fields (NeRF) \cite{mildenhall2021nerf_eccv2020} and 3D Gaussian Splatting (GS) \cite{kerbl20233d_tog2023}.
+More recent models, such as DreamFusion~\cite{poole2022dreamfusion_iclr2023}, integrate Diffusion Models (DMs) to improve synthesis realism.
 However, these models primarily optimize for visual quality, often neglecting physical plausibility, leading to artifacts such as implausible deformations, unstable motion, and inconsistent object interactions.

 The integration of physics priors into generative models is an emerging yet underdeveloped direction in 3D/4D generation.
 Most generative models are trained on datasets lacking explicit physical constraints, failing to capture material properties, object dynamics, and force interactions.
 Consequently, generated content often deviates from real-world physical laws, limiting its applicability in simulation-driven applications.
-To address this gap, recent research has explored differentiable physics-based models such as Material Point Method (MPM) \citep{jiang2016material_siggraph2016,hu2018moving_tog2018}, Finite Element Method (FEM) \citep{zienkiewicz2000finite_2000}, and differentiable physics engines into the generative pipeline.
+To address this gap, recent research has explored differentiable physics-based models such as Material Point Method (MPM) \cite{jiang2016material_siggraph2016,hu2018moving_tog2018}, Finite Element Method (FEM) \cite{zienkiewicz2000finite_2000}, and differentiable physics engines into the generative pipeline.
 These approaches enable physics-informed content generation, ensuring structural integrity, dynamic realism, and physically consistent interactions.
 However, a systematic review of these physics-based advances in generative models remains absent.